Vicinity Map in Tacoma. View entire map.

 What is the project timeline?

-- Design for this project is complete, in conjunction with the I-5 - Portland to Port of Tacoma Road - Northbound HOV project.
+- The preliminary design for this project is complete in conjunction with the I-5 - Portland to Port of Tacoma Road - Northbound HOV project.

 - Construction will begin once the Northbond HOV project is complete.
 Construction of the Southbound HOV project will take three years to complete once it starts.